Why Being Fit Is Important For Passionate Golfers

 Back and knee pain, tendonitis in the elbows, rotator cuff, and wrist injuries are some of the most common injuries that golfers know all too well.
 That’s because you add stress to your body when you’re swinging the ball.
 Pain and injury are inevitable if you don’t have much strength and flexibility.
 Doing warm-ups will prevent injuries because it prepares your body for all the muscle work.
 Being fit and having a regular workout routine will also make you less susceptible to injuries because stronger muscles will protect your joints from the pressure of the swing.

 That way, you’ll be unstoppable on the course, and you won’t have to take a break from golf to recuperate.
+Texans who often play on a public golf course in Austin are often in top shape, which allows them to play more games.
+It ensures their safety and improves their playing ability.

 Swing with More Power